Parliamentary.ai

 Overview

-This bill aims to abolish the legal responsibility of lay rectors (individuals holding certain church properties) for the repair of church chancels in England.
-The bill removes this long-standing liability, offering protection against future claims and limiting the scope of existing claims.
+This bill aims to abolish the legal responsibility of lay rectors (individuals who hold certain church land) for the repair and maintenance of church chancels in England.
+The bill removes this long-standing liability, preventing future claims for chancel repair costs.

 Description